What if we don’t get enough money?

 Who owns the property and what happens if Leeds Vineyard fails?

 Leeds Vineyard operates within the larger, umbrella charity, the Wharfedale Vineyard Christian Fellowship.
 This charity owns the building.

 In the highly unlikely event that the Wharfedale Vineyard were to come to an end, the building would be sold, any mortgage paid off and the proceeds, along with other assets, used to further the Kingdom of God in the same way as we have always sought to.
 The trustees at the time would probably distribute funds either to Vineyard Churches UK and/or other churches.

 What if something happens to David or Alison Flowers

 David & Alison have no intention of leaving Leeds Vineyard.
 The time may come when they hand over leadership to someone else but there are no plans yet in place for that eventuality.

 The Senior Pastors of a Vineyard are not appointed but recognised.
 I.e. no one has the right to force them to resign or leave.
 If something goes wrong, one of two things happen: either Vineyard Churches UK withdraw the right to the name Vineyard from the Senior Pastors and/or the people in the church vote with their feet and leave.
 Their legal employers are the trustees and they can make the Senior Pastors redundant.

 If there were a forced change John & Debby Wright of the Trent Vineyard (our personal overseers) and Andrew & Rosie McNeil of Birmingham Vineyard (our Regional Overseers) would work with the trustees to find leaders to replace David & Alison from within Leeds Vineyard or from elsewhere in the Vineyard.

-It will probably be necessary for the church to set up insurance policies on David and Alison so that in the event of their death or serious illness any mortgage could be repaid.
+There are insurance policies on David's life so that in the event of his death or serious illness any mortgage could be repaid.

 Is property more important than people?